go-softwarelab/common/docs/docs/to/README.md

 Int will convert bool, any number or string, and their subtypes to int

-NOTE: This is using reflection,
+NOTE: This is using reflection, if it is an issue, use dedicated functions for a given type, with suffix like

 ```
-if it is an issue, use dedicated functions for given type, with suffix like FromBool or FromSigned
+FromBool or FromSigned.
 ```

 <details>